rolyataylor2/GPT_Chatbot_Multiuser/README.md

 # Chatbot Interaction Script

-This script enables a specific user to interact with a chatbot that leverages the memories stored in known knowledge bases (KBs).
-The chatbot can access and retrieve information from the KBs specified in the known-kb parameter.
-Additionally, the chatbot is designed to be aware of user profiles defined in the known-users parameter.
+This script allows a particular user to interact with a chatbot that utilizes the memories stored in known knowledge bases (KBs).
+The chatbot can access and update the KBs specified in the savekb parameter.
+Additionally, the script enables the chatbot to be aware of user profiles defined in the knownusers parameter.
 These profiles determine the level of knowledge the chatbot possesses about past conversations and the individuals it has interacted with.

-## This does not work yet

 ## Usage

-To utilize the script, follow the steps below:
+To use the script, follow the steps below:

 1. Ensure that the required dependencies are installed by running the following command: